Winter Ice Road Trucking Jobs

 Specialized trucking companies regulate and schedule the trucks making the trip so that they maintain a specific speed and distance apart from each other.
 Varying from these set rules can result in setting up under-ice waves that can easily fracture the ice road and put every driver’s life in jeopardy.

-Note - Keep an eye on the Alaska Natural Gas Pipeline project because in the near future there could be many ice road trucking jobs available in conjuction with the pipeline being built.
+Note – Keep an eye on the Alaska Natural Gas Pipeline project because in the near future there could be many ice road trucking jobs available in conjunction with the pipeline being built.

 It takes a special type of person to accomplish the truck driving necessary to get the materials across the ice road and to the remote destination, but the rewards are certainly worth the stress.
 Drivers who work hard and stay alert, can easily make a good year’s salary ($60,000 -70,000) in just a few months of transporting materials.
 But the work is exhausting and usually requires a level head and the ability to follow set speeds and safety regulations while driving.
 Drivers are seldom alone as they move across the ice road with convoys of vehicles (2-5 trucks) making the run with a set distance separating each vehicle from the next.
 Without these safety rules, fractures would occur and collapse the road.
 This is not a job for the faint of heart but can easily be one of the most rewarding truck driving careers you’ll ever have – if you have the determination and nerve to get the job done!